traverson/traverson/user-guide.markdown

 Upon loading the document from the start URL `http://api.example.com`, Traverson will recognize that the first (and only) link to `follow` is a JSONPath expression and evaluate it against the given document, which results in the URL `http://api.example.com/congrats/you/have/found/me`.
 Of course you can also call `follow` with more than one element with JSONPath and you can freely mix JSONPath expressions with plain vanilla properties.

 Any element of the path array that begins with `$.` or `$[` is assumed to be a JSONPath expression, otherwise the element is interpreted as a plain object property.
-Since traverson version 7.x.x jsonpath support is disabled by default.
-You must enable it with `traverson.registerJSONPathPlus(require('jsonpath-plus))` and include `jsonpath-plus` into your projects dependencies.

 More information on JSONPath can be found [here](http://goessner.net/articles/JsonPath/).
 Traverson uses the npm module [JSONPath](https://www.npmjs.com/package/jsonpath-plus) to evaluate JSONPath expressions.